 I pointed up the street.
 "All the way to the end.
 Turn right.
 Second house on the left.
 Stupid looking small pickup truck on huge tires, a bunch of lights on the cab.
 Orange.
 Rebel flags on the doors and gas tank."

-"Rebel flags?", one of the youngsters queried, mystified.
+"Rebel flags?", one of the youngsters asked, mystified.

-I took the chalk, and drew the basic outline.
+I took the chalk and drew the basic outline on the sidewalk.
 After they all got a good look, I scratched it out.
+I looked toward Pogo.
 "What about the body?"

 PJ pointed to a spot in the sky.
-"Where the stream passes nearest the unfinished buildings in the woods.
-Then."
+"When the sun is there, go where the stream passes nearest the unfinished buildings in the woods."
 About 3 PM.
 I nodded.
-Usually they would have scampered off.
-Today they walked slowly, tails dragging in the grass.
+Usually they would have scampered off but today they slowly carried Pogo's body into the woods, tails dragging in the tall, dead grass.

 Luckily Sharon & the kids were in North Carolina.
-Nobody else could communicate with the animals, so nobody believed I could.
-I'd learned early on to keep quiet about my ability, for obvious reasons.
+Nobody else could communicate with the animals, so nobody would believe I could.
+I'd learned early on to keep quiet about that ability for obvious reasons.

 "Miles!
 What are you doing calling so early?"